 Energy level: High

-Is a German Shepherd the Right Dog Breed for You?
+Is a Shetland Sheepdog the Right Dog Breed for You?